Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Experimental Results

 \subsection{Sensitivity Analysis}

-In this subsection, we examine how key hyperparameters including the privacy budget $\epsilon$, the privacy loss parameter $\delta_{0}$, the number of clients $K$, the hypervector dimensionality $D$, and the number of training samples per client affect PrivateDFL accuracy.
-We begin with the privacy parameters under an IID split.
+In this subsection, we examine how key hyperparameters influence the performance of PrivateDFL.
+The parameters of interest include the privacy budget $\epsilon$, the privacy loss coefficient $\delta_{0}$, the number of clients $K$, the hypervector dimensionality $D$, and the number of training samples per client.
+We begin by analyzing the effect of the privacy parameters under IID conditions.